Norahxj/holbertonschool-printf/README.md

-# 🔧 _printf – Custom Implementation of the C printf Function
+# 💿💡( _printf) Custom Implementation of the C printf Function💡💿

-This repository contains some of implementations of the standard `printf` function in C, as part of the **Holberton School Low-Level Programming curriculum**.
+- This repository contains some of implementations of the standard `printf` function in C, as part of the **Holberton School Low-Level Programming curriculum**.

-It illustrates the most commonly used format specifiers.
+- It illustrates the most commonly used format specifiers.

-The project consists of 3 mandatory tasks and another 14 advanced tasks.
+- The project consists of 3 mandatory tasks and another 14 advanced tasks.

 ---

 ## 📌 Project Objectives: